HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/generative-ai.md

 ## LLM

 - Local LLMs are advanced AI models that have been optimized to run on personal devices without the need for constant internet connectivity like GPT-2 Mobile, ALBERT, DistilBERT.

+## Misc

+- Companies that embraced AI too eagerly have to had to contend with frustrated customers and declining service quality.

+- If AI is going to speak for me, it needs to ask more than just permission... it needs to know when to step.
+Because being helpful doesn't give it the right become me.
+-